Are Losses on the Sale of a Home Tax Deductible?

-The basic question is “If you have to pay taxes on capital gains from the sale of property in certain situations, are there also situations in which you can claim real estate losses as a tax deduction?”.
+This article has been updated for the 2023 & 2024 tax years.
+I previously covered situations in which you’d have to pay real estate capital gains taxes, which prompted a few people to ask me about real estate capital losses.
+The basic question is “If you have to pay taxes on capital gains from the sale of property in certain situations, can you claim real estate losses as a tax deduction as well?”.
 To answer that question, let’s first look at equity investments versus real estate.

 Real Estate Gains vs. Capital Losses: The Same as Investments?